 Why it matters: This metric helps estimate how many deals are required to meet a revenue target.
 If average deal size increases, fewer deals are needed per rep. If it decreases, more deals or more reps are required.

-In B2B SaaS, mid-market deal size may range from $15,000 to $60,000 annually per customer.
+In business-to-business (B2B) software as a service (SaaS), mid-market deal size may range from $15,000 to $60,000 annually per customer.
 Enterprise deals often exceed $100,000.

 2. Sales Cycle Length